stormpath/stormpath-documentation/source/auth_n.rst

   It is possible to specify only a ``name`` or ``nameFormat`` in your rule, instead of both.

-In order to create the mapping rules, we simply send the following POST:
+In order to create the mapping rules, you simply send the following POST:

 .. code-block:: http